 Dear Amped friends, welcome!
 Today we’re sharing a tip that’s been waiting for too long: it’s about Amped FIVE‘s Assistant!
-It’s a very powerful and handy tool, but many users tend to forget about it… just because they’ve never tried it!
+It’s a very powerful and handy tool.
+Many users tend to forget about it just because they’ve never tried it!
 We’re thus dedicating a mini-series to the Assistant.
 Take a breath and dive with us!

 First of all, what is the Assistant?
 You’ll find it in a panel on the bottom left, by default.
 If you don’t see it, just go to the View menu and enable it.

 And here it is, with its friendly look:

 Now, if you’re at your workstation, why don’t you open Amped FIVE and walk step by step with us?
 Otherwise, just keep reading and trust our screenshots 😉

 Let’s just follow the Assistant‘s advice and open the drop-down menu.
 We have a lot of default workflows that, I’m sure, sound quite familiar to you!